Please be aware that as of December 1, 2023 The City of Rahway Department of Health will NO LONGER be accepting cash.

 Who should be present at time of application?

 Both person’s getting married and one witness.
 Everyone must be over the age of and has valid photo ID.

 - Both parents’ birth places (if both parents are listed on original birth certificate)

 - Both mothers’ maiden names

-- Both fathers’ names (if father is listed on birth certificate)
+- Both fathers’ names (if father is listed on original birth certificate)

-- Name and address of person officiating the marriage as well as the date the ceremony is to take place.
+- Name and address of the person officiating the marriage as well as the date the ceremony is to take place

 - Address of where you will reside after your ceremony

 - Telephone number you can be reached at

 Applicant(s) must have with them the following items:

 - If divorced, we need the date and municipality in which the divorce occurred, the full name of the former spouse

 - If widowed, proved the date of the deceased and municipality they died in and full name of your former spouse

 - Proof of identity by presenting a driver’s license, passport, or state/federal/county ID